Loving Muslims One at a Time

 The day before 9/11, what were your greatest fears and hopes for Christian-Muslim relations in Iraq?

 As early as 1998, I was saying that the biggest problem was not going to be the Eastern European or Communist countries but the Islamic world.
-I believed we needed to keep engaged with the Islamic world.
-I was very aware of the ...
+I believed we needed ...

 |If you're a Christianity Today print subscriber...|

 ...but have not yet registered for online access to CTLibrary.com, you can receive a full-year's access for just $29.95!